pdx-cs-sound/fm/README.md

 # fm: FM MIDI synthesizer demo in Python
 Copyright (c) 2019 Bart Massey

-This little cross-platform synthesizer (about 100 lines of Python) is driven by a MIDI keyboard and outputs to host native audio.
+This little cross-platform polyphonic synthesizer (about 100 lines of Python) is driven by a MIDI keyboard and outputs to host native audio.
 It was built as a demo of FM synthesis and synthesizer construction.

 ## Running